elliotpark410/Team-Profile-Generator/README.md

 <br>

-Additionally, big thank you to Jerome Chenette, Manuel Nunes, Vince Lee, and Hannah Folk for their support and guidance!
+Big acknowledgements and thank you to Jerome Chenette, Manuel Nunes, Vince Lee, and Hannah Folk for their support and guidance!

 <br>

-## Questions
+## Contact
 If you'd like to learn more about this application, check out my Github profile: [https://github.com/elliotpark410](https://github.com/elliotpark410)

 <br>